-The myth of happiness baseline states that there is a natural emotional state to which we return regardless of what happens in their lives.
+The happiness baseline theory states that there is a natural emotional state of well-being to which we return regardless of what happens in their lives.
 As such, good and bad things can happen in our lives, but they will have only a temporary effect on our overall happiness level.
 In a long-term, our approximate level of happiness will be that of our happiness baseline and these is nothing we can do about it, or so we are told.

-In this article, we will discuss whether the happiness baseline myth is really true and whether we can do something to permanently increase or decrease our level of happiness.
-We will start with studies of lottery winner, which is often used to show support to the happiness baseline theory.
+In this article, we will discuss whether the happiness baseline theory is really true and whether we can do something to permanently increase or decrease our level of happiness.
+We will start with studies of lottery winner, which is often used to show support to the happiness baseline theory, stating later evidence against the happiness baseline theory.

 Why an Average Lottery Winner is Unhappy?